 Nine 1-hour spaces will be available for individuals to receive one-on-one mentoring from Award-Winning Authors, Yvonne Lehman, Edie Melson, Larry Leech, Linda Gilden, Eddie Jones and Les Stobbe.
 Our past mentorees have been thrilled with the results of their mentored work.

-Here’s how the process works: Contact Terri with your request of mentor or critique.
+Here’s how the process works: Contact Terri with your request for a mentor or critique.
 She will forward the information on payment to you.
-Payments are made directly to the faculty member by conferee.
+Payments are made directly to the faculty member by the conferee.
 Critiques receive a 15-minute appointment with the critiquer to go over your work.
 Mentors will spend 1hour of private time during the conference with the mentoree.